phptuts/codingwithnoah/arduino-blockly/lesson-4-count-loops-servos/index.md

 - "Loop Count" block will execute the blocks in the "Do" section certain number of times.
 - "Loop Count" block creates a variable that is a single letter that will give you access to where the loop is.
-- Once all the blocks have been executed it start over again.
+- The Arduino will continue to execute the blocks until it runs out of power.
 - Order of the blocks matter.